cardamomcode/fable-python/docs/blogpost.md

 ```

 That's it!
 A complete literate programming converter in under 200 lines of F#,
 compiled to Python, processing this very blog post.
+See
+the [full source](https://github.com/cardamomcode/fable-python/tree/main/Fable.Literate) on GitHub for all the details.

 ## Summary